 Future sales or issuances of common stock or other equity related securities may adversely affect the market price of our common stock, including any shares of our common stock issued to finance capital expenditures, finance acquisitions or repay debt.
 In October 2020, we established the 2020 ATM Program in the amount of \$1.5 billion under which we may, from time to time, issue and sell shares of our common stock to or through sales agents up to established limits.
-As of June 30, 2021, we had \$1.4 billion available for sale under the 2020 ATM Program.
-We expect to refresh our ATM program periodically, which could lead to additional dilution for our stockholders in the future.
-We may also seek authorization to sell additional shares of common stock through other means which could lead to additional dilution for our stockholders.
+As of September 30, 2021, we had \$1.4 billion available for sale under the 2020 ATM Program.
+We expect to refresh our ATM program periodically, which could lead to additional dilution for our stockholders.
 Please see Note 12 within the Condensed Consolidated Financial Statements of this Quarterly Report on Form 10-Q for sales of our common stock under our ATM programs.